5 Legit Apps That Pay Me to Work Out and Motivate Me to Move

-Even though I love being active, and I know there are countless benefits to staying active as I get older, I have to admit that I don’t always *feel like* getting up and running or lifting weights.
+Even though I love being active—and I know there are countless benefits to staying active as I get older—I have to admit that I don’t always feel like running or lifting weights.

-You can even see my Perfect Sit-upthing-a-majiggy.
-They don’t make this model anymore (not sure if that’s a bad sign?) but I actually love this thing because it puts your body in the perfect position to reduce head and neck strain while doing crunches.
+They don’t make this model anymore (not sure if that’s a bad sign?) but I actually love the Perfect Sit-up because it puts your body in the perfect position to reduce head and neck strain while doing crunches.
+My husband had this hanging around in the Monica closet, along with Perfect Pushups and some kettlebell DVDs.

 I was pretty confident that having a full gym conveniently located in my house would mean we’d be working out all. the. time. and back in our routine of regular activity.